Emmauzishakes/NETTOON-001/README.md

 # NETTOON

-🎬 NETTOON: Your Online Domain for Free Cartoons and Animations Only
+# Your Online Domain for Free Cartoons and Animations Only

 Welcome to Nettoon — the world’s first free video streaming platform built exclusively for cartoons and animations.